Tag : calibration

 Wind Speed – NK sells factory calibrated replacement impellers that can easily be installed by the customer.
 NK recommends replacing the impeller every 2-3 years depending on usage.

 Humidity – The Kestrel 5 Series and DROP data loggers employ a highly accurate, calibrated, digital humidity sensor.
 Based on the sensor manufacturer's specifications and NK testing, drift on this sensor over time is minimal and field recalibration is likely to degrade accuracy rather than improve it.
 Factory calibration to validate and certify accuracy at a minimum of two RH points is available from NK.
-In the event NK observes a significant number of tested sensors exhibiting drift greater than +/-1%RH/year, NK will develop a recalibration routine which can be installed via firmware update.
+Kestrel 5000 series units can also be recalibrated in the field using our kit RH Recalibration Kit .
 During the five-year warranty period, NK will repair, recalibrate or replace any Kestrel 5 Series or DROP which drifts more than +/-1% RH/year since the date of manufacture.

 Temperature – The thermistor in the Kestrel 5 series should not need to be recalibrated.
 If you think your sensor is incorrect, please contact firstname.lastname@example.org